 Students will apply units of measurement to move the Blue-Bot to another location.

-- Addition problems: Write each student’s initial estimate on a chalkboard, dry erase board, or somewhere else where all can see.
+- Addition problems: Write each student’s initial estimate on a chalkboard, dry erase board, or somewhere that all can see.
 For example if a student estimates “forward 5”, write 5.
 If the estimate is too short, put a plus sign next to the 5, creating an addition problem where you can add the additional units needed to reach the desired location.
-Place the Blue-Bot back where it began, enter the additional units and select Go.
+Place Blue-Bot where it began, enter the additional units and select Go.
 (Blue-Bot remembers the previous entry.)
-OR clear Blue-Bot’s memory by selecting the Clear (X) key, and then enter the new estimated total.
+Or, clear Blue-Bot’s memory by selecting the Clear (X) key, and then enter the new estimated total.

 - Apply the same concept for subtraction.
-If the Blue-Bot goes too far students can use the back button to take away steps.
-Make sure you place the Blue-Bot back where it started.
+If Blue-Bot goes too far, students can use the back button to take away steps.
+Make sure you place Blue-Bot back where it started.

-Don’t forget that the Blue-Bot holds all previous commands entered.
-Unless the Clear (X) key is pressed, the Blue-Bot will include its previous commands, adding any new ones which you enter onto the end of the whole program.
+Don’t forget that Blue-Bot holds all previous commands entered.
+Unless the Clear (X) key is pressed, Blue-Bot will include its previous commands, adding any new ones that you enter onto the end of the whole program.
 You can delete previous commands to start over with a fresh command sequence by selecting the Clear button (X).